The 5 Ws of Estate Planning with Edmond Fhima

 Less than 50% of Canadians have a Will in place.
 Without a valid Will, the government is the decision-maker for the future of your children and your assets.

 Creating and periodically reviewing your Will should be a priority for every Canadian.
-Whether you have a minor child, hold a simple RRSP or have significant financial holdings, a legal Will ensures that your estate is handled as quickly as possible, in the manner you would prefer.
+Whether you have a minor child, hold a simple RRSP or have significant financial holdings, a legal Canadian Will ensures that your estate is handled as quickly as possible, in the manner you would prefer.

 Joining us to talk about creating and executing Wills in Canada is our colleague, Edmond Fhima.
 Edmond is a licensed financial planner at Tulett, Matthews & Associates, and he’s been in the financial industry for over 30 years as a licenced fee-only financial planner.
-Edmond currently provides clients with advanced strategies for estate planning, insurance planning, cash flow and debt management, tax planning, investment planning, and retirement planning.
+Edmond currently provides clients with advanced strategies for estate planning, insurance planning, cash flow and debt management, canadian estate tax planning, investment planning, and retirement planning.

-In this episode, Edmond and Keith talk about who should have a Will, when to complete your Will, why you should draft a legal Will, what assets are covered in a Will, who to consider when naming an executor, trustee or guardian, and when an estate should be distributed and so much more!
+In this episode, Edmond and Keith talk about who should have a Canadian Will, when to complete your Will, why you should draft a legal Will, what assets are covered in a Will, who to consider when naming an executor, trustee or guardian, and when an estate should be distributed and so much more!